-* In 2010 we were both retired and went to Europe for the first time.
+The staff and crew of Viking make you feel that you are home, but with great service and gourmet food.
+My wife has a gluten allergy which is usually a problem.
+The dining staff and chefs made her feel special rather than problematic.
+Every meal was gluten free for her and special bread was hand-delivered.
+We have never experienced that level of accommodation anywhere. * In 2010 we were both retired and went to Europe for the first time.
 I refused to be part of a "tour."
 Had been on Carnival to Nova Scotia and Holland America on the Alaskan Inland Passage.
 Not my thing.
 Ride, point, click and back on the bus/ship/whatever is not how I want to see a country, a culture or anything of real interest.

 We spent a week by car on our own in Provence followed by Viking's Rhone-Soane cruise from Avignon to Paris, where we spent a week in a small hotel on the West Bank.
 I have fallen in love with France and Viking River Cruises.
 I didn't want to leave.
 I never imagined a tour could be as good as your tours.
 It always felt like a local, knowledgeable friend was showing a small group of us around his/her neighborhood.
 No straining to hear, thanks to the closed system from our guide only, no getting left behind when I see something I want to focus on, no rushing to stay near the guide and I always get all my questions answered.
 If it's my ideal way to travel, it must be Viking River Cruises.
 I look forward to many more.
 Less